Ursula Katherine Duncan: Lichens

 Duncan took up lichenology after being introduced to the subject by Walter Watson and R.H.
 Burn.
 Lichenology was not thriving in the UK of the 1940s and '50s.
 She played an important role in reawakening interest in lichens, through her courses at the Kindrogan field centre, her contributions at British Lichen Society field meetings and books about lichen identification.
-She was a founder member of the British Lichen Society and contributed many of the Scottish records in W. Watson's Census Catalogue of British Lichens (1953).
+She was a founder member of the British Lichen Society and contributed many of the Scottish records in Watson's Census Catalogue of British Lichens (1953).
 She wrote the following books: